ozonesurfer/scoreboard1/README.md

-This website experiment uses Go to combine console I/O with WebSockets.
+This website experiment uses Go to combine command line input with a website, using WebSockets.
 It simulates a scoreboard.

 # You Will Need To: